vancauwe/MeToo/README.md

 # The #MeToo movement and its propagation on Twitter : a Temporal, Gender Based and Sentimental Analysis

-Please visit our resulting data story webiste at https://art345.github.io/
+Please visit the resulting data story webiste at https://art345.github.io/

 # Abstract